Join Us & Get Wine 101 Course 75% Off

 What is the Minho?

-Up North, it’s a very different story.
+Up north, it’s a very different story.

 • Monção and Melgaço: Slightly inland and along the border of Spain, this sub-region produces excellent Alvarinho with more elegant, mineral notes due to the well-draining granitic soils.

-Traveling the Land of Vinho Verde
+Traveling the Land of Vinhos Verdes

 Sources